 What Should I Do if My USCIS Case Status Says “Case Denied” for My Sibling Green Card Case?

 Your best bet is to talk to an attorney.
 They’ll listen to your situation and explain your options.

 For example, the facts of your case might provide grounds for an appeal.
 Talking to an attorney helps determine if that’s the case.
 If so, hiring an attorney can help you get through the complicated appeals process.

 Alternatively, your situation might support the decision to apply for a sibling green card again.
 An immigration attorney will know if there’s a particular fact pattern or eligibility requirement that now applies (or will soon apply) that wasn’t a consideration when you originally filed your sibling’s green card application.

 When Should I Contact an Immigration Attorney About My Sibling Green Card Case?

 For many sibling green card applications, hiring a lawyer isn’t necessary.
 But if you receive a case denial from USCIS, your case is no longer straightforward.
-As a result, you’ll likely want to connect with an experienced and vetted immigration attorney for a free consultation to better understand what’s going on and what to do next.
+As a result, you’ll likely want to connect with an experienced and vetted immigration attorney to better understand what’s going on and what to do next.